robbiehanson/XMPPFramework/README.md

 - [Learn more about XMPPFramework](https://github.com/robbiehanson/XMPPFramework/wiki)

 Can't find the answer to your question in any of the [wiki](https://github.com/robbiehanson/XMPPFramework/wiki) articles?
 Try the [mailing list](http://groups.google.com/group/xmppframework).

+### Donation:

 Love the project?
 Wanna buy me a ☕️? (or a 🍺 😀):